-Osun assemblyman empowers 450 constituents, distributes farm implements | TODAY.NG
+Osun Assemblyman empowers 450 constituents, distributes farm implements | TODAY.NG

 Oyintiloye thanked leaders and members of the All Progressives Congress in Imesi-Ile for their steadfastness and sense of responsibility which is the secret behind the party’s success in the area, urging them to keep growing in unity as the state prepares to elect a new governor.

-Present at the programme, the state Commissioner for Special Duties, Honourable Mudashir Toogun who explained that the duties of a lawmaker like Oyintiloye does not entail cash gratifications and materials empowerment applauded him for striving to ensure that the people get dividends of democracy.
+Present at the programme, the state Commissioner for Special Duties, Mudashir Toogun, who explained that the duties of a lawmaker like Oyintiloye do not entail cash gratifications and materials empowerment applauded him for striving to ensure that the people get dividends of democracy.

 Noting that there is no financial provision for the gesture being exhibited by him, and the subsequent ones, he said the lawmaker has again proven to be on the side of his constituents regardless of the economic situation.